cloud-gov/cg-site/_posts/2019-08-26-changes-to-cloud-gov-services-and-prices.md

 - RDS, S3, Elasticsearch, and Redis will now run on “high-availability” servers, providing you with additional stability and redundancy.

-- Previously, cloud.gov provided RDS, S3, Elasticsearch, and Redis at no additional cost for a “limited time.”
+- Previously, Cloud.gov provided RDS, S3, Elasticsearch, and Redis at no additional cost for a “limited time.”
 We will continue to provide these services at no additional cost as long as your memory quota remains below the following limits.

      | Previous storage cap | New storage cap | Additional Storage